-Three increases in SARS-CoV-2 in wastewater levels have been detected between weeks 44-48 in Central WWTP (tested by DUT), and two successive increases in the Northern WWTP
+The SARS-CoV-2 levels continue to increase or remain stable in some plants in eThekwini: Four increases in SARS-CoV-2 in wastewater levels were detected between weeks 44-48 in Central WWTP and two successive increases in the Northern WWTP, paralleling the increase in clinical cases.

-> Free State Province
+• Free State

-Current results show that SARS-CoV-2 levels are increasing in Bloemspruit and Sterkwater WWTPs in Mangaung with three and two successive increases respectively
+Current results show that SARS-CoV-2 levels continue to increase in Bloemspruit and Sterkwater WWTPs, each showing three successive increases, corresponding to increases in clinical cases.

-> Eastern Cape Province
+• Eastern Cape Province

-In Buffalo City Metro, SARS-CoV-2 levels from Mdantsane and East Bank are increasing.
-The levels in Potsdam may be increasing, requiring confirmation from subsequent samples.
+In Buffalo City Metro, SARS-CoV-2 levels from Zwelitsha have increased successively over two weeks with a corresponding increase in caseload.
+The levels in Mdantsane, East Bank, Potsdam, and Gonubie may be increasing, but more recent results are required.

-> Western Cape Province
+• Western Cape Province